ramgovind12/Music-Recommendation-System/README.md

 ## Algorithm

-We employ collaborative filtering, a popular recommendation algorithm, to suggest songs.
+Collaborative filtering, a popular recommendation algorithm is employed to suggest songs.
 Collaborative filtering analyzes user behavior, such as song plays and likes, to identify patterns and recommend songs that other users with similar tastes have enjoyed.
 This algorithm is effective in providing personalized recommendations.

 ## Dataset

-Our recommendation system is powered by the Spotify Dataset.
-This rich dataset includes a vast collection of songs, artist information, and user interactions.
-By leveraging this data, we can offer recommendations that align with your musical preferences.
+Spotify Million Song Data: https://www.kaggle.com/datasets/notshrirang/spotify-million-song-dataset

 ## Tech Stack